 These situations are varied and individual, but can include such incidents as the car in front suddenly reversing; the front driver suddenly stopping for no clear reason; the front vehicle’s brake lights are not functioning; a vehicle stopping to address mechanical problems but failing to pull over or engage their flashers to alert other vehicles.

 In incidents like these, the vehicle in the front will likely be held at least partially negligent for an accident.
 Whether it’s enough to shift responsibility for damages awarded is up to the courts.
-This is why if you’re involved in a case like this, you need the services of a qualified auto accident attorney.
+This is why if you’re involved in a case like this, you need the services of a qualified car accident lawyer.

 A car accident attorney knows the ins and outs of injury law, and how to both research and present evidence showing that you may not have been responsible for the incident.
 When you are involved in a car accident and someone else is at fault, you may be entitled to significant compensation for the damages you suffer, but only if you have the right representation.
 If this has happened to you, contact the law offices of Peter N. Davis & Associates, LLC for a free consultation and more information today.